corpnewt/USBMap/README.md

 ~~Scary~~ Word | Definition
 ---------- | ----------
-`Port` | A physical connection where you can plug a USB devices.
-This could be a USB port on a case, a USB-C port, etc.
+`Port` | A physical connection where you can plug a USB device.
+This could be a USB or USB-C port on your PC or Laptop, etc.
 `Header` | Similar to a `Port`, but typically on the motherboard itself.
 These often take a special connector, and typically either have internal devices plugged in (AiO pump controllers, Bluetooth devices, etc), or extensions that lead to ports at the front of your case when used.
 `Chipset` | The hardware on the motherboard responsible for "data flow" between components (on my Maximus X Code, this is Intel's Z370 chipset).
 `Controller` | The hardware responsible for managing USB ports.